VkReact/VK-React/README.md

 2. Go to [our site](https://spravedlivo.dev/static/vkreact_min.user.js) and click "Install"
 3. Done!
 You won't even have to update script in future

-## Use
-VK token is required in order to make extention work.
-It will prompt you modal window asking for token

 ## Summary
 This repository contains source code for extention client.
 We do not reveal source code for server.